-Bob Casey, Dem senator from Pennsylvania, says antibody test shows he had coronavirus
+Sen. Bob Casey reveals positive test for coronavirus antibodies

 SEN. TIM KAINE AND WIFE TEST POSITIVE FOR CORONAVIRUS ANTIBODIES

-Casey's announcement comes shortly after Sen. Tim Kaine, D-Va., announced this week that he and his wife also had a positive antibody test.
+Sen. Tim Kaine, D-Va., also announced this week that he and his wife also had a positive antibody test.
 Sen. Rand Paul, R-Ky., was the first senator who was diagnosed with COVID-19 in real-time by taking a diagnostic test.

 Casey was sick earlier this spring with a low-grade fever and some mild flu-like symptoms.
 After talking to his doctor, he quarantined at home in Scranton for two weeks and didn't seek medical care since his symptoms were manageable, the senator said.